Display¶

 function has to return as soon as possible.

-Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the serial data sent: the drawing buffer (currently used by the serial device) is not updated until the end of data sent.
+Before executing the next application drawing after a flush, the Graphics Engine automatically waits for the end of the serial data transmission: the back buffer (currently used by the serial device) is updated at the end of data transmission.

-The serial device driver has the responsibility to unlock the Graphics Engine by calling the function LLUI_DISPLAY_flushDone()
+The serial device driver is responsible for unlocking the Graphics Engine by calling the function LLUI_DISPLAY_setBackBuffer()

 There are two use cases: